So you want to call yourself a “runner,” but have no idea where to start? Try our 30-day beginners’ running challenge!

-It’s actually not necessary or even wise to run head first into a sprint.
-Before you even begin, ease into it with a two to five minute warmup.
-Then start off the first week with just 20 minutes of your choice walking, jogging, or both.
-Try getting this done three days of the week — say Monday, Wednesday, and Friday—to give your body plenty of time to rest in between.
+Before you begin, ease into it with a five-minute warm-up jog.
+Then, start off week one with just 20 minutes of your choice: Walking, jogging, or a combination of both.
+Try getting this done three days of the week — say Monday, Wednesday, and Friday for example, but choose any days you like — to give your body plenty of time to rest in between.
 This is not only the optimal starting point for those trying to build a running foundation, it’ also the suggested amount of exercise you should do during the week.

 Week one = (three days x 20 minutes) = 60 minutes of exercise